 Year group ARE analyses

 Note that the groups you see down the left hand side of the grid can be changed.
-When you order School Analytics we’ll set these groups up to your specification.
+When you order School Analytics Advanced we’ll set these groups up to your specification.
 You can also add your own groups to this list after installation.

 School analytics includes six of these grids (one for each year) and each grid can analyse any of the three core in any half term.

 These are the most useful group analysis grids.
 Compared with analysing data within a marksheet, using these grids saves hours of senior leaders’ time.
 Each grid shows the percentage (or count) of pupils in each of the age related expectations for the selected year group.
 The final column gives a cumulative ‘at or above’ figure that includes the mastered/greater depth pupils.